 This blog will help answer these questions, along with providing information on additional resources organizations can use to understand if a private LTE or 5G network makes sense for their organization.

 Private LTE and 5G networks (referred to as “non-public networks” by 3GPP, the mobile telecommunications standards organization) are networks that use licensed, shared, or unlicensed wireless spectrum and LTE or 5G cellular networking base stations, small cells, and other Radio Access Network (RAN) infrastructure to transmit voice and data to edge devices, including smart phones, embedded modules, routers, and gateways.

-5G is a new cellular network technology.
+LTE is a 4G cellular networking technology that offers secure, reliable, and fast connectivity.
 5G offers many performance advantages over LTE, including faster data transmission, lower latency, and the ability to connect to more edge devices.
 To learn more about 5G, read our previous blog, A Closer Look at the Five Waves of 5G.

 Technically, private LTE and 5G networks work the same as public LTE and 5G networks operated by Verizon, AT&T, Vodafone, and other Mobile Network Operators (MNOs).
 Edge devices use wireless spectrum to transmit data to nearby cellular base stations, access points and other network infrastructure.
 The infrastructure then carries this data to the enterprise’s internal network over a secured wired connection.
 Using this secured connection, data from the edge devices can be sent to various cloud services and applications.

 The difference between public and private LTE and 5G networks resides in who has a license or priority access to the wireless spectrum, and who owns and operates the network’s base stations and infrastructure.

 To learn more about how a private cellular network works and what the different types of private cellular networks are, read our Beginner’s Guide to Private Cellular Networks.